Korean name: Gender

 Korean given names' correlation to gender is complex and, by comparison to European languages, less consistent.
+For example, Park Ji-hoon is male and Shin Ji-hoon is female; Lee Su-jin (director) is male and Lee Su-jin (politician, born November 1969) is female.

 Certain Sino-Korean syllables carry masculine connotations, others feminine, and others unisex.
 These connotations may vary depending on whether the character is used as the first or second character in the given name.
-A dollimja generational marker, once confined to male descendants but now sometimes used for women as well, may further complicate gender identification.
+A mr generational marker, once confined to male descendants but now sometimes used for women as well, may further complicate gender identification.
 Native Korean given names show similar variation.

 A further complication in Korean text is that the singular pronoun used to identify individuals has no gender.
 This means that automated translation often misidentifies or fails to identify an individual's gender in Korean text and thus presents stilted or incorrect English output.
 (Conversely, English source text is similarly missing information about social status and age critical to smooth Korean-language rendering.)

 Usage

 Forms of address

 The usage of names is governed by strict norms in traditional Korean society.
 It is generally considered rude to address people by their given names in Korean culture.
 This is particularly the case when dealing with adults or one's elders.
 It is acceptable to call someone by his or her given name if he or she is the same age as the speaker.
 However, it is considered rude to use someone's given name if that person's age is a year older than the speaker.
 This is often a source of pragmatic difficulty for learners of Korean as a foreign language, and for Korean learners of Western languages.

 A variety of replacements are used for the actual name of the person.
-It is acceptable among adults of similar status to address the other by their full name, with the suffix rr added.
+It is acceptable among adults of similar status to address the other by their full name, with the suffix added.
 However, it is inappropriate to address someone by the surname alone, even with such a suffix.
-Whenever the person has an official rank, it is typical to address him or her by the name of that rank (such as "Manager"), often with the honorific rr added.
+Whenever the person has an official rank, it is typical to address him or her by the name of that rank (such as "Manager"), often with the honorific added.
 In such cases, the full name of the person may be appended, although this can also imply the speaker is of higher status.

 Among children and close friends, it is common to use a person's birth name.